History and Criteria

 Dan Amiram, Zahn Bozanic, and Ethan Rouen

-"Financial Statement Errors: Evidence from the Distributional Properties of Financial Statement Numbers"
+"Financial Statement Errors: Evidence from the Distributional Properties of Financial Statement Numbers," published in the December 20154 issue of the Review of Accounting Studies.

 Mary E. Barth, Wayne R. Landsman, Mark H. Lang, and Christopher D. Williams